 You can’t have a best places to celebrate Christmas in Texas post without mentioning Grapevine, otherwise known as “The Christmas Capital of Texas.”
 In this Dallas suburb, everyone will find something holiday related to love in the almost 1500 different holiday events that the town hosts.

-Some favorites of our favorite Grapevine Christmas events include the Grapevine Vintage Railroad which transforms into the North Pole Express for the holidays.
-There’s also the City Hall Light Show Spectacular, a choreographed light show every night at Grapevine City Hall, a light boat parade, a Christmas market, and holiday performances.
+There’s also the City Hall Light Show Spectacular, a choreographed light show every night at Grapevine City Hall, the Carol of Lights, a light boat parade, a Christmas village, and holiday performances.

 Grand Prairie celebrates the season with Prairie Lights, over 4 millions lights decorating two miles of roadway.
 Families can drive through the first part of the lights, stop in the middle and enjoy the Holiday Village, then continue on through the animated light tunnel at the end.
 The Holiday Village has food, Santa, a lighted forest, and even an indoor snow maze.
 Kids will go crazy for the Grand Prairie lights!